eggerdo/robot_server.node/README.md

 	- In 4020
 	- Out 4021

-Alternatively, the incoming ports can be specified as command line arguments `node robot_server VIDEO_PORT COMMAND_PORT EVENT_PORT`.
+Alternatively, the incoming ports can be specified as command line arguments `node robot_server.node VIDEO_PORT COMMAND_PORT EVENT_PORT`.
 The outgoing ports will be set to incoming port + 1 (and incoming port + 2 for Base64 video messages).

-	$ node robot_server 5000 5010 5020
+	$ node robot_server.node 5000 5010 5020